December 22, 1933 – October 27, 2000

 Bishop Rickie Jackson was born in Philadelphia, PA on August 19, 1962.
 He is the second of eight children born to Phillip and Pearl Jackson.
 Around the age of six, he and his family moved to Johnston, SC.
 While in Johnston they worshiped the Lord in the home of the late Elder Herman Williams’ grandmother.
 Later, the late Bishop Grady Cooks became pastor.
 Around the age of 10, the Jackson family moved to Columbia, SC, where they joined the Emmanuel Church under the leadership of the late Bishop Malon Pollock.

-Bishop Jackson worked faithfully and diligently as a brother (he also enjoyed playing the tambourine in every service).
-Bishop Jackson was later assigned as a junior deacon, deacon, minister, Assistant Pastor, and presently serves as Pastor, all under the leadership of Bishop Malon Pollock.
+Throughout the years Bishop Jackson worked faithfully and diligently as a brother, junior deacon, deacon, minister, Assistant Pastor, and presently serves as Pastor.
 Bishop Jackson’s favorite scripture is “The steps of a good man are ordered by the Lord: and He delighteth in his way.
 Though he fall, he shall not be utterly cast down: for the Lord upholdeth him with His hand.”
 (Psalms 37:23-24)

 To develop, empower and equip men to become spiritual leaders in their families, church, and community.
 Our goal is to help encourage and strengthen every new born Brother in the Lord to grow into Kingdom men for God, and become more effective in all aspects of life through the teachings of the word of God.